-- Previous tubal sterilisation or removal is required.
-Tubal ligation is a method of sterilisation in which the fallopian tubes are cut or closed to prevent conception indefinitely.
+- Previous tubal sterilisation or removal - Tubal ligation is a method of sterilisation in which the fallopian tubes are cut or closed to prevent conception indefinitely.

 - If you're going to begin cancer treatment that might affect your fertility, such as radiation or chemotherapy, IVF for fertility preservation may be a possibility.
 Women can have their eggs extracted from their ovaries and preserved in an unfertilised form for future use.
 Alternatively, the eggs might be fertilised and saved as embryos for later use.

-Women who do not have a functioning uterus or for whom pregnancy offers a significant health risk may choose IVF with another person carrying the foetus (gestational carrier).
+Women who do not have a functioning uterus or for whom pregnancy offers a significant health risk may choose IVF with another person to carry the foetus (gestational carrier or surrogate).
 The woman's eggs are fertilised with sperm in this situation, but the resultant embryos are implanted in the gestational carrier's uterus.